Almost everybody wants to go to Europe. It’s a dream that most people have.

 Macedonians are generally welcoming and friendly.
 They are also some of the most approachable people you’ll ever come upon.
 Like most people in the region, they also have an excellent command of the English language since most Macedonians speak it.

 Most Macedonians are not only bilingual.
-Some of them are multilingual, talking about 3 to 4 languages.
+Some of them are multilingual, talking about three to four languages.
 For this reason alone, it’s so easy to make friends in Skopje.
 Languages will not be a problem or a hindrance.
 This makes it all the more attractive to live in this culturally rich city.

 If Skopje isn’t on your bucket list, then it surely should be.
 Skopje is a city that beats with culture and tradition.
 Plus, they also love receiving tourists.